Omar6688/GK-QUIZ/README.md

 - **Stack Overflow** – Used for debugging and troubleshooting issues.

 ### **4️ Support & Mentorship**
-- A special thanks to my **Code Institute mentor**, who provided valuable feedback and recommendations for improving the project.
+- A special thanks to my **Code Institute mentor**, **Gareth MacGerr** who provided valuable feedback and recommendations for improving the project he was really the biggest support and help, I really appreciate his advices and time.
 - **Slack Community** – Their discussions and shared experiences were extremely helpful in resolving challenges.

 ### **5️ Testing & Validation**